GekkoTheFirst/alexei-vasko-n26task/taskThreeApi/README.md

-# Task 3 - RESTful API Test Automation
+# Task 3 - RESTful API test automation

 This repository contains an automated API testing suite built with Playwright, designed to ensure the reliability and correctness of API endpoints.
 The project adheres to Page Object Model (POM) design pattern, enhancing test maintainability and readability.